AccountingIQAccountingIQ

-Prepaid Expenses Journal Entry: Recording and Amortizing Prepayments
+Prepaid Expenses Journal Entry: Step-by-Step (With Worked Examples)

 Learn how to record prepaid expenses when cash is paid in advance and how to amortize them to expense over time as the benefit is consumed.